Support Your Managers with Routine Team Performance Dialogues

 6. Will managers be expected to work with employees and set individual development goals and training at the time of the review?

-A sound performance management system like BLOOM® will help you manage your performance review process.
+A robust performance management system, such as BLOOM, can help you effectively manage your performance review process.
 Here’s how:

 1. How often will the organization complete formal reviews?

-BLOOM® accommodates 90, 180, and 365 day review cycles, which you enter when you first implement the system.
-BLOOM® then automatically schedules new reviews and due dates so you don’t have to monitor the calendar or notify managers.
-When you enter a new employee, BLOOM® sets up a 90 day Introductory Review that the HR administrator can disable if needed.
-When the manager completes the Introductory Review and HR approves it, BLOOM® schedules the next review based on your review cycle.
-Some organizations conduct informal check‐ins between formal reviews, and we often provide our clients with resources to guide these informal check-ins so they align with the bigger picture, too.
+BLOOM accommodates 90, 180, and 365-day review cycles, which you enter when you first implement the system.
+BLOOM then automatically schedules new reviews and due dates so you don’t have to monitor the calendar or notify managers.
+When you enter a new employee, BLOOM sets up a 90-day Introductory Review that the HR administrator can disable if needed.
+When the manager completes the Introductory Review and HR approves it, BLOOM schedules the following review based on your review cycle.
+Some organizations conduct informal check-ins between formal reviews, and we often provide our clients with resources to guide these informal check-ins, ensuring they align with the broader picture.
+Various feedback templates may be available throughout the year for use at any time.

 How you structure review schedules is up to you.
-BLOOM® can accommodate either option.
-Having said that, we believe that a unified annual review cycle helps streamline the review process and save paperwork time.
+BLOOM can accommodate either option.
+Having said that, we believe that a unified annual review cycle helps streamline the review process and saves time on paperwork.
 It also forces a sense of urgency for completion throughout the organization.

 3. What rating scale will we use?

-BLOOM® offers a 3, 4, and 5 point rating scale.
-If you read our post about rating scales you know that we recommend a 5-point scale because we believe it gives an opportunity to communicate all conditions of employee development.
+BLOOM offers a 3, 4, and 5-point rating scale.
+If you read our post about rating scales, you know that we recommend a 5-point scale because we believe it allows communicating all conditions of employee development.

 4. What do we want the review form to measure?